 Last week Cyprus revealed it would sell around 400 million

-euros worth of gold to help shore up its ailing finances and the
+euros worth of gold to help plug its finances and the move has

-move has sparked suggestions that larger countries in the region
+sparked suggestions that larger countries in the region could

-could use the move to cash in on some huge jumps gold has seen
+use the move to cash in on some huge jumps gold has seen over

 Traders also cited concern that the Federal Reserve might